-In Public Law and Leadership, a second-year course, Elon Law students learn to work together in teams to tackle legal problems for nonprofit organizations and government agencies.
+In Public Law & Leadership, a second-year course, Elon Law students learn to work together in teams to tackle legal problems for nonprofit organizations and government agencies.
 The course gives students an opportunity to exercise leadership in the public arena by creating legal proposals for nonprofit and government entities.
 The course is explored in-depth through the following video segment and additional content below.

-Under the supervision of law professors, students work in model law firms, employing client interviewing techniques, legal research methods, and written and oral communication skills to develop memoranda and presentations for their clients.
+Under the supervision of law professors and attorney coaches, students work in small groups, employing client interviewing techniques, legal research methods, and written and oral communication skills to develop memoranda and presentations for their clients.

 In-class discussions explore team dynamics and the attributes of effective team leadership.
 Executive coaches assist students in assessing their individual leadership styles and establishing goals for interpersonal development in the team context.

-Students emerge from the class with a view of the skills expected of lawyers in the profession and in public leadership roles.
+Students emerge from the class with a view of the leadership and practical skills expected of lawyers in the profession and in public service roles.